Brainstorming Outside of the Meeting Room

 Using OST to Collaborate and Connect

 UnMeeting registrants were encouraged to begin the conversation prior to the event using the Twitter hashtag #torchtech, and connect with registered colleagues via the TorchTech website.
 The hashtag made for interesting live tweeting prior to and during the actual event, enhancing conversations around the various discussion topics, and contributing to the OST environment.

 One of the most exciting aspects of the UnMeeting was the breakout discussions, as well as the discovery and interaction that resulted from the 24 topics presented during the two 45-minute sessions.
 Following Shirky’s keynote, TorchTech volunteers asked participants to propose and post agenda items onto blank whiteboards facing the audience.
 Armed with large sticky notes and markers, audience members quickly filled the whiteboards with ideas ranging from gamification to cloud based file management.
-See a complete list of topics and notes from both sessions.

 Participants who volunteered topics assumed the de facto role of discussion leader and meeting facilitator.
 However, the loud buzz of conversations, and engagement among participants within each of the breakout spaces, proved that everyone, regardless of role, had much to contribute in the form of ideas, recommendations, insights, and questions.
 And, if group members found they weren’t learning or contributing to the discussion, they were encouraged to use the “Law of Two Feet” and find another one.